Last updated: September 30, 2024

 Other funding sources for new construction

 If you have equity in your current home, your lender may offer a bridge loan to use while your new home is being built and you’re waiting for your current one to sell.
 This type of loan may help you to access your equity in your existing home to make a down payment on the new one.
-This can be an expensive, somewhat risky situation since you’re planning on your home to sell – but it can help you get through if you’re pressed for time.
+This may be an expensive, somewhat risky situation since you’re planning on your home to sell – but it may help you get through if you’re pressed for time.

 Final thoughts: Home construction loans